Moovly/wordpress-plugin/readme.txt

 we cannot garantuee 100% that it will work on your website.
 If you want to install this **Make sure to backup your website and if possible, run it on an staging environment first**.

-We know there is some issues with PHP5.6 and OPCache.
 We recommend running it on PHP 7.1.

 == Installation ==